 - When you have uploaded your supporting documentation, click Next.

-- In the Substances section, click Add Substance:
+- In the Substance Information section, click the Add Substance button:

 - In the Review section, the system will notify you if you are ready to submit your declaration: